 "Not really, but the experience was quite rare, according to Doctor Flipper."
 He chuckled.

 "You always seem to find humor in the darkest hours we've faced together."

-"I'm still human, I still feel the whieght of the universe counting on me too."
+"I'm still human, I still feel the weight of the universe counting on me too."
 He replied before being overcome by a coughing fit.

-A moment latter he said "We have to remember what makes us human, Kirsten.
-We can't afford to loose our own culture."
+A moment later he said "We have to remember what makes us human, Kirsten.
+We can't afford to lose our own culture."